Showing posts with label Platformers - Console-like. Show all posts

 Super Wonder Boy in Monster Land

-Oh boy, this game looks so bad...
+This game looks bad...

-Okay, we're a kid called Tom-Tom who wears a nappy and wields a sword.
+Okay, we're a kid named Tom-Tom who wears a nappy and wields a sword.
 Hmm, I was hoping for something macho with blood and gore but, there is none!
 However, Tommy holds his own for his one and only outing on the Atari ST.

 Anyhow, Tommy (yes, I've renamed him) lives in a pleasant place called Wonder Land which he apparently protected during the first game.
-However, don't get too comfy because a dragon has wreaked havoc on Wonder Land by releasing an army of hideous creatures.
+However, don't get too comfy, because a dragon has wreaked havoc on Wonder Land by releasing an army of hideous creatures.
 Not only will most of these beasts aimlessly walk back and forth, in a menacing manner, but they've now managed to turn Tommy's once beautiful home into Monster Land.
 Oh no, we can't have that!

 Okay, let's end that sarcasm because this is where we come in to be a kiddy hero with the demanding task of killing all of the baddies and freeing the land of evil.
-Wanna turn your Atari ST temporally into a Nintendo and save the day?
+Wanna turn your Atari ST temporarily into a Nintendo and save the day?

 I already know the answer so let's begin with some cool screenshots...